 - A constituent organization of the Islamic Society of North America

-- Named as one of the Muslim Brotherhood's likeminded organization of "friends"
+- Cited by the Muslim Brotherhood as a likeminded organization of “friends”

 See also: Muslim Brotherhood

 The Islamic Information Center of America (IICA) was founded in 1983 by Dr. Musa Qutub, a professor of geography at Northeastern University.
 The organization’s primary objective is to “deliver the message of Islam in its totality and purity to the American people, to inform non-Muslims about Islam, and to aid Americans who embrace Islam in delivering the Message to others.”
 IICA pursues these goals by hosting seminars; delivering lectures; distributing newsletters; writing newspaper articles and op-ed pieces; giving media interviews; participating in radio and television forums; taking part in interfaith dialogs; reviewing books about Islam for publishers; and conducting visits to mosques for middle-school, high-school, and college students.